dnvt/baseline-kit/README.md

 # Baseline Kit

 Baseline Kit is a lightweight development tool for visualizing and debugging grid systems and spacing in React applications.
 It provides configurable overlays for both column-based and baseline grids, flexible layout components, and theme-aware configuration—all optimized for performance and built with TypeScript.

 ![Demo visual](demo/padded-demo.png)

 ## Features

 - 🎯 **Interactive Guide Overlays:** Easily toggle grid overlays (both horizontal and vertical) to ensure precise alignment in your layouts.
--  📏 **Dynamic Layout Components:** Flexible components like Layout, Flex, Box, and Padder provide consistent spacing and alignment.
+- 📏 **Dynamic Layout Components:** Flexible components like Layout, Stack, Box, and Padder provide consistent spacing and alignment.
 - 🧩 **Grid System Components:** New Layout component for CSS Grid-based layouts with automatic column calculations.
 - 📐 **Flex Layout Support:** Flex component for flexible box layouts with built-in baseline alignment.
 - 🔄 **Responsive Design:** Components automatically adapt to container dimensions and base unit configuration.
 - 🎨 **Configurable & Themed:** Leverage the Config component and hooks such as useConfig to easily override default settings.

 ## Installation